saikumarmk/website/urara/guide-to-tech-3/+page.md

 ### Failure

 Failure is very common at an intern/graduate level; this is unfortunately because there are too many applicants to interview and too few roles for everyone.
 You shouldn't take it personally if you're rejected from a place, or many places, it's just a natural aspect of interviewing.
-Rejections build resilience, and you'll get a better idea on how to interview effectively each time till you finally get where you want.
+Rejections build resilience, and you'll get a better idea of how to interview effectively each time till you finally get where you want.
 In my case, I got rejected from a place after a month of doing a final interview with no feedback, and later found an even better opportunity.
 There's always another place, and another year if you don't get in this time.

 ### Tackling Applications